-For passive and index mutual fund and ETF portfolio managers, the idea is to hold as many stocks in as many industries and as many countries as reasonably possible.
+For passive and index fund portfolio managers, the idea is to hold as many stocks in as many industries and as many countries as reasonably possible.
 Transaction expenses, taxes and tracking error, the byproducts of portfolio management, are the unavoidable costs of asset allocation.
-The passive and index mutual fund and ETF portfolio management process offers a way to invest that reduces these and other costs that penalize long-term expected returns.
+The passive and index fund portfolio management process offers a way to invest that reduces these and other costs that penalize long-term expected returns.

 Active vs Passive Portfolio Management: Which is Better?

-For active portfolio managers the central question is whether information is already incorporated into market prices.
+For active portfolio managers the central questions are whether information is already incorporated into market prices and is there a way to accurately predict when to buy and sell assets to produce better returns from short-term market predictions.
 Unfortunately, skill in evaluating the business prospects of a firm or the outlook for an industry may not be sufficient for successful trading.
-To construct a market beating portfolio, active managers must identify miss-priced stocks.
+To construct a market beating portfolio, active managers must identify miss-priced securities.
 They must have accurate information that other investors don’t know about yet.
 To profit from this insight, other investors must then act upon this information, causing the mis-pricing to be corrected.
-In a world where information is rapidly distributed, and use of insider information is illegal, identifying miss-priced stocks is a tall order.
+In a world where information is rapidly distributed, and use of insider information is illegal, identifying miss-priced securities is a tall order.
 Gaining an advantage over other investors in a competitive market place is challenging.
-To be successful, active manager must regularly find miss-priced securities.
+To be successful, active managers must regularly find miss-priced securities and anticipate when unusually high or low returns might begin or end.
 The failure of active management to outperform the market would provide solid evidence that capital markets are functioning efficiently.

 Passive Portfolio Management: Everyone has an Opinion and Misconceptions Abound